 A dreamer, builder, fixer and consummate generalist, Kate brings more than 30 years experience in public policy and program design, development, and implementation in the private, public and non-profit sectors.
 Her passion for meeting the unmet needs of U.S. Servicewomen and women veterans comes as a result of her introduction to these very special soldiers, sailors, airwomen and Marines -- by her own Marine.

-A health services researcher with the Center of Innovation on Disability and Rehabilitation Research at the James A. Haley Veterans’ Hospital in Tampa, Florida, Kiersten works on studies and program evaluations on Veterans’ experiences with reintegration into civilian life after leaving the military.
-She served as a bomb loader for four years in the U.S. Air Force and spent four more years as an administrative assistant in a fighter jet squadron in the New York Air National Guard.
+Kiersten's passion for research, veterans and their families has found new roots as Research Director for ScoutComms, an Alexandria-based Certified B Corporation committed to to providing communication and marketing services that support veterans and military families.
+Formerly a health services researcher at the James A. Haley Veterans’ Hospital in Tampa, Florida, Kiersten bring her skills in research and evaluation of veterans’ experiences with reintegration to both ScoutComms and YourNexStage.
+Dr. Downs' current world or work is legions away from her service as a bomb loader for four years in the U.S. Air Force and her four more years as an administrative assistant in a fighter jet squadron in the New York Air National Guard.
 She was deployed overseas three times, including once to Iraq.

 Thank you for your financial support.
 Big dreams cost money ... dollars well-invested in securing the next stage for the 20,000 women leaving the U.S. military each year, joining over 2 million women veterans.